 - Scholarship Programs.
 College Board automatically sends your scores and personally identifiable information to the U.S. Presidential Scholars Program for test takers in all states, the District of Columbia, U.S. territories, and Puerto Rico, and for U.S. citizens abroad.
 In addition, based on your mailing address or high school, this information may also be sent to state scholarship and recognition programs in various states, including, by way of example only, Alaska, Georgia, Illinois, Kentucky, Michigan, Pennsylvania, Tennessee, West Virginia, and North Dakota.
 This information is used by such programs to consider your eligibility for a scholarship or recognition program.

-- Opt-out: You can opt out by notifying College Board, in writing, no more than 15 days after the test date, at College Board SAT Program, Attention: Confidentiality, P.O.
+- Opt Out: You can opt out by notifying College Board, in writing, no more than 15 days after the test date, at College Board SAT Program, Attention: Confidentiality, P.O.
 Box 025505, Miami, FL 33102 or by contacting Customer Service at [email protected].

 - International test takers may be subject to additional requirements.
 Those requirements are located at sat.org/international.

 - If you ordered the Question-and-Answer-Service ("QAS) for the paper and pencil SAT and it isn’t available for your test date and testing location, you'll be notified and your fee will be refunded.

 - To ensure the integrity of the SAT, for security reasons, or for other reasons in our sole discretion, College Board reserves the right to bar any individual or group of individuals from registering for and/or taking any College Board assessment.

-- If College Board becomes aware that you or someone else may be in imminent danger, including a determination based on the content of your essay, we reserve the right to contact the appropriate individuals or agencies, including your parents, guardians, high school, or law enforcement agencies.
-We may also provide the relevant essay or other content, along with any personal information, to those contacted.
-(Essays may be required in certain SAT School Day administrations.)
+- If College Board becomes aware that you or someone else may be in imminent danger, we reserve the right to contact the appropriate individuals or agencies, including your parents, guardians, high school, or law enforcement agencies.
+We may also provide the relevant content, along with any personal information, to those contacted.

-- College Board occasionally pretests new questions on the paper and pencil SAT to determine if they should be included in a future SAT test.
-These questions may appear in any of the test sections, and testing time will be appropriately extended so you have time to answer them on the paper and pencil SAT only.
+- College Board occasionally pretests new questions on the paper and pencil SAT to determine if they should be included in a future SAT.
+These questions may appear in any of the test sections, and testing time may be appropriately extended so you have time to answer them on the paper and pencil SAT only.
 They will not be included in computing your scores.
-Scored test items (questions) and entire test forms may be used in more than 1 test administration.
+Scored test items (questions) and entire paper test forms may be used in more than 1 test administration.
 Pretesting slots are built into the design of the digital SAT, and testing time for the digital SAT takes these questions into account.

 - After the SAT, we may send you an email invitation requesting you to participate in a test experience survey or to answer sample test questions.
 If you provide us with an email address, you may receive an invitation via email.
 Participation is optional and will not affect your scores.

-- College Board takes steps to ensure that registration records are properly handled and processed, and that answer sheets are properly handled and scored.
-In the unlikely event of a problem with shipping or processing registration materials, answer sheets, or score reports, or with scoring the test, or score reporting, College Board will correct the error, if possible, and may schedule a makeup test for impacted test takers or will provide a refund of the test fee.
+- College Board takes steps to ensure that registration records are properly handled and processed, and that answers are properly handled and tests are properly scored.
+In the unlikely event of a problem with shipping or processing materials, answers, score reports, scoring the test, or score reporting, College Board will correct the error, if possible, and may schedule a makeup test for impacted test takers or will provide a refund of the test fee.
 These are your sole remedies in relation to such issues.
 College Board will communicate what your options are if one of these scenarios applies to you.
 College Board has sole discretion in determining whether to score lost answer sheets or corrupted and irrecoverable answers that are eventually recovered.

 - Additional information for students testing in California or New York is located at sat.org/verify-scores.

-- All personal property brought into the test center, such as purses, bags, backpacks, mobile phones, and calculators and other electronic devices, may be subject to search at the discretion of College Board, ETS, and testing staff.
+- All personal property brought into the test site, such as purses, bags, backpacks, mobile phones and calculators and other electronic devices, may be subject to search at the discretion of College Board and testing staff.
 Searches may include the use of tools, such as metal detecting wands used on individuals and personal property or other methods, that detect prohibited devices and/or their use.
-College Board, ETS, and testing staff may confiscate and retain for a reasonable period of time any personal property suspected of having been used, or capable of being used, in violation of our test security and fairness policies, for further investigation.
+College Board and testing staff may confiscate and retain for a reasonable period of time any personal property suspected of having been used, or capable of being used, in violation of our test security and fairness policies, for further investigation.

-- College Board and the test center will not be responsible for personal property, including prohibited items, brought to the test center on test day that becomes lost, stolen, or damaged.
+- College Board and the test site will not be responsible for personal property, including prohibited items, brought to the test site on test day that becomes lost, stolen, or damaged.

 - Each College Board contractor is a third-party beneficiary and is entitled to the rights and benefits under this Agreement and may enforce the provisions of this Agreement as if it were a party to this Agreement.

-- All College Board policies and requirements (i) referenced in these Terms and Conditions and (ii) relating to registering for the SAT located at sat.org/register, taking the test located at sat.org/taking-test, scores located at sat.org/scores, and COVID-19 located at sat.org/covid19 are part of these Terms and Conditions.
+- All College Board policies and requirements (i) referenced in these Terms and Conditions and (ii) as well as those located at sat.org/register, satsuite.collegeboard.org/sat/what-to-bring-do, satsuite.collegeboard.org/digital/what-to-bring-do, sat.org/scores, sat.org/covid19, and sat.org/digital, are part of these Terms and Conditions.

 - College Board may update its policies and requirements from time to time, and they are subject to change up to 1 week prior to your test date.
 You are required to review these prior to each test administration.

-- All College Board tests, test-related documents and materials, and test preparation materials are copyrighted works owned by College Board and protected by the laws of the United States and other countries.
+- All College Board tests, including SAT, test-related documents and materials, and test preparation materials ("Test Content") are copyrighted works owned by College Board and protected by the laws of the United States and other countries.

-- All answers and answer documents you submit on the SAT are owned by the College Board, and these may be used by College Board for any purpose, subject to College Board Privacy Policies located at collegeboard.org/privacy-center and these Terms and Conditions.
+- All answers and answer documents you submit on the SAT are owned by the College Board, and these may be used by College Board for any purpose, subject to the Privacy Policies located at collegeboard.org/privacy-center, and in these Terms and Conditions.

 - General Arbitration Rules ("General Arbitration Rules")